 HubSpot is a comprehensive CRM software solution with a range of features to help businesses manage customer relationships effectively.
 The software is designed to help users track their sales and marketing performance and manage customer relations through a centralized platform.

-HubSpot also offers a wide range of marketing and sales tools to help businesses close more deals and grow their customer base.
+HubSpot also offers various marketing and sales tools to help businesses close more deals and grow their customer base.

 Key differences between Pipedrive and Hubspot

 Pipedrive and HubSpot are two of the most popular CRM platforms in the market, each with its own set of advantages and disadvantages.